Page Link blogbanner

 Oct 2, 2023, 11:07 AM

-Clinical judgment is a necessary skill that nurses must use to decrease the occurrence of patient safety events and improve patient outcomes.
+Clinical judgment is a skill nurses must use to decrease the occurrence of patient safety events and improve patient outcomes.
 The National Council of State Boards of Nursing (NCSBN) integrated new item types focused on assessing clinical judgment in April 2023.
-As educators, it is our responsibility to prepare students for this new version of the exam (often referred to as the Next Generation NCLEX) and nursing practice.
-This shift requires us to reevaluate the way we teach and incorporate learning activities that focus on the development of clinical judgment rather than tasks. — Pamela RolandMSN, MBA, RN, ATI Nursing Strategist
+As educators, it is our responsibility to prepare students for this new way of testing and ensuring safe practice.
+This shift requires us to reevaluate the way we teach and incorporate learning activities that focus on the development of clinical judgment rather than tasks.

 • Unfolding case studies